 This is where the tools diverge most sharply.
 Microsoft To Do integrates with Microsoft 365 (Outlook, Teams, Planner) but has no integrations with developer tools — no Jira, no GitHub, no GitLab.

 Super Productivity integrates natively with Jira, GitHub, GitLab, and Gitea.
 Synced issues appear in your task list, and time tracked against them is attributed automatically.
+The REST API, plugin system, automations plugin, and MCP plugins cover custom workflows that do not fit a built-in connector.
 For developers, this eliminates the gap between “where your tickets live” and “where you plan your day.”

 When to Choose Microsoft To Do